Fair-Exchange/anchor/docs/src/pages/docs/intro-to-solana.md

 ### Validating Inputs

-On Solana it is crucial to validate program inputs.
+On Safecoin it is crucial to validate program inputs.
 Clients pass accounts and program inputs to programs which means that malicious clients can pass malicious accounts and inputs.
 Programs need to be written in a way that handles those malicious inputs.

 Consider the transfer function in the system program for example.
 It checks that `from` has signed the transaction.